Messenger (horse): Offspring and legacy

-Messenger was a highly virile stud, once serving 126 mares by natural cove in one season.
+Messenger was a highly virile stud, once serving 126 mares by natural cover in one season.
 Like the other three English stallions, and as was the custom of the day, Messenger was bred throughout Pennsylvania, New York and New Jersey.
 The custom at the time was to allow any person that could afford it to breed their mare with the horse as he toured around the new country.
 An ad from 1788 in a Philadelphia paper announces Messenger's arrival and availability in the area to the local mares as, "JUST IMPORTED, The Capital, Strong, Full Blooded English Stallion MESSENGER, To cover Mares this season...at the very low price of Three Guineas each Mare, one Dollar to the Groom..." which appears along a sketch of the grey horse.
 Due to the rarity of Thoroughbred horses in the area at the time and the success of the horse's offspring, Messenger's stud fee spiked at around $40 (about $2,900 in 2022).

 Though the mares he bred with were not of the highest quality, he sired a great many successful racehorses.
 Messenger's daughter, Miller's Damsel, also known as "Queen of the American Turf", gave birth to the horse his breeder named American Eclipse in the belief the foal would be as great as the famous English Eclipse.
 By Duroc, a fine son of Diomed, American Eclipse did indeed turn out to be a champion.
 He was not only a great sire of Thoroughbreds, he was also the founding father of the harness breed, or modern-day American Standardbred through his great grandson, Rysdyk's (Hambletonian 10).
 His genes have also contributed to the American Saddlebred, and Tennessee Walking Horse breeds.
 Other notable descendants of Messenger include Whirlaway, Equipoise, Man O War, and Gallant Fox.
 He also provided genetics for the high cost "Joe Young" brand of horses that were sought after in the greater Kansas area at the turn of the 20th century.

-Messenger died on January 8, 1808, at the age of 28 at Townsend Cook's, near Oyster Bay, New York.
-He was buried with military honors under a boulder memorialized with an inscribed plaque on Duck Pond Road in Matinecock, New York.
+Messenger died on January 8, 1808, at the age of 28 at Townsend Cock's farm near Oyster Bay, New York.
+He was buried with military honors under a boulder memorialized with an inscribed plaque at Piping Rock Club on Duck Pond Road in Matinecock, New York.
 He was inducted into the United States Harness Racing Hall of Fame in 1964.

 This horse was not particularly talented at racing, but "deserves recognition as an outstanding producer of thoroughbreds," according to John Hervey, a horse historian in the 1960's.